 We farm approximately 950 acres of arable crops including wheat, oil seed rape and winter linseed, all important for contributing to food resources and feedstock for animals.
 Whilst we use modern machinery and modern techniques in our farming, environmental issues are always in mind.

 Last year, we sowed wild flowers and vetches (clovers) across many parts of our headlands, the areas around our fields where we plant our main crops.
-In total last year we planted 8 miles across our farms - that's the equivalent of a dual carriageway from the Farm Shop to the centre of Birmingham!
+In total last year we planted 8 of headland - that's the equivalent distance of a dual carriageway from the Farm Shop to the centre of Birmingham!
 The flowers included borage, poppies, oxidaisies and sunflowers.